Landcruiser87/compare_abstracts/README.md

 ### Additional Datasets

-1. Consider Arxiv API connector or BioRxiv
+1. arXiv
-2.
+2. medarXiv
+3. bioarXiv

-### Possible modeling paths
+### Search Tab - Modeling paths

 1. Implement SBert Model

+### Arxiv Tab

+1. Need basic search here.
+  - Functionality
+    - make a query search
+    - Add data to searched datasets as json
+    -

+### medarxiv / bioarxiv Tab

+1. Workflow
+  - Unsure at the current moment
+  - Likely a checkbox that can switch maybe between all 3 arxiv sources?
+  - I think they have different inputs

+### Possible Features
-2. LLM Summarization Tab
+1. LLM Summarization Paper Summarization
-3. Clustering Tab
+2. Clustering Tab
-4. Gemma / Bert embedding
+3. Gemma / Bert embedding
-   1. tsne
+   - Tsne
-   2. Look at first two components to find the subject topics that are most in variation.
+   - Look at first two components to find the subject topics that are most in variation.

-### TUI
-  - Tom Arnold idea.
+4. Tom Arnold idea.
 Build a graph network from the citations of each paper
   - Analyze who is getting cited most often and driving a particular area of research.
 Really like this!!